 The H-47 was originally built with a Pratt & Whitney Hornet.
 This was the only difference between it and its H-45 sister which was built with a Pratt & Whitney 1340 Wasp.
 Parts for the H-47’s engine are no longer available, making it all but impossible to service.

-Is Howard’s metalplane an H-47 or an H-45?
+Is the metalplane an H-47 or an H-45?
 You can decide for yourself.
 Either way, it’s serviceable.

 The Beauty of Floats

-For Howard, getting the H-47 back onto floats wasn’t just about preserving history.
+For the owner, getting the H-47 back onto floats wasn’t just about preserving history.
 It was about travel.
-“Floatplanes get you places wheeled planes just can’t,” Howard told me.
+“Floatplanes get you places wheeled planes just can’t,” the owner told me.